 Company A enters into a contract with another UK company (B) for B to supply turbines for the power station and to supply them in the overseas country where it is to be built.

 B is therefore required to export the turbines under the terms of a contract with another UK company.
 Under the terms of paragraph 13(2) the insurance premium paid by B to cover credit extended for the turbines is not exempt, as it does not meet any of the descriptions there.
-However, paragraph 13(4)(b) provides that the expression .
+However, paragraph 13(4)(b) provides that the expression shall be taken to include a .

 Therefore, paragraph 13(2)(b) reads so that a contract with another UK company is a relevant contract if it is a contract to supply goods to a person (A) at whose direction the insured (B) is to export them.
 Thus, the premium paid by B is exempt from IPT.